67ac/27ha SSSI (part)

 Mouse over links for pictures; click for detail page.

-Vange Marshes is a new RSPB reserve south of Pitsea.
+Vange Marshes is an RSPB reserve south of Pitsea.
 It has a large freshwater lagoon with islands and a smaller saltwater lagoon, plus extensive reed beds and some grassland with patches of scrub.

 Avocet, lapwing, little ringed plover and redshank breed on the marshes and lagoons.
 Large numbers of reed and sedge warblers and a few cetti's warblers nest in the reedbeds, as do reed buntings.
 The boundary hedgerows and scattered scrub in the grassland are good habitat for yellowhammers and corn buntings.

 The site is good for insects also.
 It has small heath and marbled white butterflies, and scarce emerald damselflies.
 Water voles frequent the ditches and the drier grassland has a population of adders.

 Accessible via a public footpath that leaves Pitsea Hall Lane right opposite the exit from Pitsea rail station.
 From the roundabout in Pitsea where the A132 joins the A13 follow Pitsea Hall Lane south and park either at the station or in Wat Tyler country park.

 Train to Pitsea and walk straight down the exit road.
 Cross the road at the T-junction and continue straight ahead along the footpath.
 Follow the path until it crosses the railway line and you enter the reserve.